 We went to the emergency room and they did a CAT scan.
 It’s amazing how fast you can get bad news.
-I was there less than 30 minutes before the doctor said, “your CAT scan shows a bleed.”
+I was there less than 30 minutes before the doctor said, “you have a bleed in your brain.”

-My reward for the trip was to be ushered to the hallway for a spinal tap, followed by a angiogram with dye being injected into my brain to find a blockage, then an MRI and some other tests.
-I was in excruciating pain though it all and the tests didn’t find the cause.
+My reward for the terrible diagnosis was to be moved from a private room to the hallway for a spinal tap.
+Next up an angiogram with dye being injected into my brain, then an MRI and some other tests, but they couldn’t find the cause.

 The consensus was that I would have to take steroids to reduce the swelling in my brain and come back in 6 months for more tests when they would be able to see what was behind the bleed.

-During the few next months, I felt like something bad was happening again and had a few more CAT scans.
+During the few next months, I felt like it was happening again and had a few more CAT scans.
 The neurologist seemed annoyed with my “chicken little sky is falling” fear and told me to go home and live my life.

 Someone Was Trying to Tell Me Something

-One was a woman next to the only available seat in a movie theater, besides the front row where my husband sat.
+One was a woman next to the only available seat in a movie theater.
 The movie, City of Angels, played for about 20 minutes and suddenly stopped when Meg Ryan lost her patient during heart surgery.

-After his story, I told him mine and he said should see Dr. Keith Black, How crazy is that!
-I felt like the universe was telling me something so I finally made an appointment just in case.
+After his story, I told him mine and he said I should see Dr. Keith Black, How crazy is that!
+Obviously the universe was telling me something so I made an appointment just in case.